My search across 4 continents for Corrie ten Boom, a watchmaker’s daughter who rescued hundreds of Dutch Jews from death during the Holocaust.

 Many years passed, and my admiration for Corrie ten Boom never wavered.
 After earning a degree in education I became a public school teacher.
 I practiced whole language methodology and typically designed units of study around literary works or historical periods.
 Corrie and The Hiding Place were a part of my culminating unit on World War II and the Holocaust every year.

 When I learned that I had been accepted into the Holocaust and Jewish Resistance Teachers’ Program and that we would be studying at Yad Vashem in Jerusalem, I knew the first thing I wanted to find was Corrie ten Boom’s tree in the Garden of the Righteous.
 As a Holocaust educator I had read and studied the unselfish acts of many rescuers over the years, and I wanted to scout out their trees as well.
-But there was something about finding Corrie’s tree that felt more like a station along a pilgrimage trail to me.
+But there was something about finding Corrie’s tree that felt more like a station along a pilgrim’s path to me.

 Before heading to Israel we would be spending a week in Poland listening to testimonies of Holocaust survivors, touring the former locations of the Warsaw and Krakow ghettoes, and visiting the sites of concentration camps, including the infamous Auschwitz death camp.
 Our first stop was at Auschwitz I. Although it was not the systematic death factory of its successor Auschwitz-Birkenau, it too had been the site of many unspeakable atrocities.